-<C06> Only three Team representatives are allowed in the Competition Area; two (2) student drivers and one (1) coach are identified by badges labeled 'driver' or 'coach'.
-These badges are interchangeable within a Team between Matches.
-Only student Team members wearing a badge labeled as 'driver' may drive the Robot during the Match.
-Team representatives beyond the two student drivers and one coach will be asked to leave the Competition Area immediately.
+<C06> Competition Area Access - Only the Drive Team members with appropriate badges are allowed in the Competition Area.
+Additional Team members will be asked to leave the Competition Area immediately.
+Drive Team badges are interchangeable within a Team between Matches.
+Only Student Team members wearing a badge labeled as 'driver' may drive the Robot during the Match.